How to contemporise a sensitive residential site in Hampstead

 Internally a minimal palette of materials, colours and textures allow for inhabitation by future occupants.
 The accommodation options have been designed from the inside out to ensure they are flexible.
 All apartments benefit from high ceilings with large, high-performance, anodised windows and doors providing access to recessed balconies that have been envisioned as an extension of the living space.

 The grounds surrounding the new development have been extended by 40m2 and our landscape design successfully combines the existing mature planting with new to encourage bio-diversity and a private recreational area.
 This is an important feature of the development creating a valuable amenity and recreation space for the new residents.

-The design team and delivery of this project is led by Douglas and King Architects.
-For information on our processes read our blog on creative leadershio by CLICKING HERE
+The design team and delivery of this project was led by Douglas and King Architects who have acted as Architect, Planning Consultant and Contract Administrator.
+For information on our processes read our blog on creative leadership by CLICKING HERE